Subscribe to updates

 Annual Performance Report for the Law Enforcement Team

-The committee will also receive an update on the work of the Law Enforcement Team (LET) between April 2025 and December 2025.
-This report is for information only.
-It details the evolution and innovation within the team, including the introduction of a bespoke mobile application, the LET App, designed to enhance operations and improve responsiveness.
-The app allows officers to record inspection data, log service requests, and update cases in real-time, leading to faster response times, greater ground coverage, and improved resident experience.
+The report detailed the evolution and innovation within the LET, including the introduction of a bespoke mobile application, the LET App, on 1 April 2025.
+This app was designed to enhance operations and improve responsiveness by enabling officers to record inspection data, log service requests, and update cases in real-time from the field.
+This was intended to increase the team's presence on the ground and allow for faster intervention.
+The app also provided real-time updates to residents and improved data accuracy.

 Attendees